Language selection

 Factors must fulfill obligations under the Proceeds of Crime (Money Laundering) and Terrorist Financing Act (the Act) and associated Regulations.

-A Factor is a person or entity that is engaged in the business of factoring, with or without recourse against the assignor.
+A factor is a person or entity that is engaged in the business of factoring, with or without recourse against the assignor.

 Legal references